nartallax/imploder/README.md

 ## Install

-	npm install --save-dev @nartallax/imploder

-The tool will use any Typescript version it could find.
-The tool will use tslib that is installed in the project.
-Versions of Typescript below 4 are not supported.
-That is, you should also install Typescript and tslib, though it not always required:
+First, you need to install peer dependencies for the tool:

 	npm install --save-dev typescript
 	npm install --save-dev tslib

+Then you install the tool itself:

+	npm install --save-dev @nartallax/imploder

+npm of version 7 and higher will install peer dependencies automatically.
+Note that Typescript, as said earlier, is peer dependency for the tool.
+That means tool will use any Typescript version installed.

 Examples of tool usage are available [in tests directory](test_projects); however, keep in mind that some of the options shown there is required just for testing and won't work well with your project.